 Prepare in advance so you have everything you need with you, check the traffic reports and weather and plan your route accordingly.
 Research where you can take breaks on the journey to get fuel, stretch your legs and get some air.

-One month's access to all resources including videos, audios, exercises, e-learning courses and hypnotherapy tracks costs just £10.
+One month's access to all resources including videos, audios, exercises, e-learning courses, and hypnotherapy tracks costs less than the price of a typical driving lesson.
 Imagine the feeling of being calm and confident while driving wherever and whenever you wanted.
 Find out more on our nervous driver's page.

 We hope you have found these tips on managing driving anxiety while driving long distances helpful.
 Please help us by sharing this guide with others.
 There is a good chance that if you found it useful, so will they.